An introduction to pipelined proving

 Bob won’t be able to generate a proof that is based on the correct initial state.

-Delayed proving actually opens up a demand-side prover-market.
-One could imagine a side-market were provers receive an incentive for proving pending blob-transaction.
-Users would then never have to bother about anything else than just broadcasting their statements.
+Delayed proving actually opens up a demand-side prover market.
+One could imagine a side market where provers receive an incentive for proving pending blob-transactions.
+Users would then never have to bother about anything other than broadcasting their statements.

 No more proving, just blobs: benefits of ZK with normal blockchain affordances.

-In the general case, we can’t guarantee that every proof will be generated or submitted on time.
+In general, we can’t guarantee that every proof will be generated or submitted on time.
 To address this, Hylé uses timeouts: transactions that are not proved within a set duration are rejected.
-In other words, if Alice’s blob-transaction is unprovable, Bob will have to wait for timeout in order to prove his own blob-transaction.
+In other words, if Alice’s blob-transaction is unprovable, Bob will have to wait for a timeout in order to prove his own blob-transaction.
 From an objective point of view, Bob can just ignore Alice’s transaction while he’s building the virtual state he will base on.
-Alice’s transaction will timeout and Bob won’t have to reprove anything.
+Alice’s transaction will timeout, and Bob won't have to reprove anything.

 However, waiting for timeouts increases the backlog of unproved transactions, slowing finality.
 The good news is that with proper fee incentives and ZK recursion, we can catch up during favorable intervals.

-Delayed proving annihilates ZK’s current intrinsic slowness problem as proof can be broadcasted asynchronously.
+Delayed proving annihilates ZK's current intrinsic slowness problem as proofs can be broadcasted asynchronously.

-Furthermore delayed proving lightens the burden for users to generate proofs: they can rely on other actors to generate proofs on their behalf.
-Likewise, a large class of existing applications could become provable apps and be integrated on Hylé with minimal changes.
+Furthermore, delayed proving lightens the burden on users to generate proofs.
+They can rely on other actors to generate proofs on their behalf.
+Likewise, a large class of existing applications could become provable apps and be integrated into Hylé with minimal changes.
 Our design allows developers and users to benefit from proving technology while abstracting the complexities of proving and verifying.

-Last but not least, throughput can be that high as blob-transactions are not processed by nodes.
+Last but not least, throughput can be high because nodes do not process blob-transactions.
 To them, blobs are just a bunch of meaningless bytes.
 They can never be rejected.
-Adding them in a block is “effortless”, making Hylé chain’s soft-finality essentially as fast as the network will allow.
+Adding them in a block is “effortless”, making the Hylé chain’s soft-finality essentially as fast as the network will allow.

 We recently created a PoC named VibeCheck.
-Pitch is dead simple: vibe-to-earn.
+The pitch is dead simple: vibe-to-earn.
 This aims to be our first example of what a provable app could be capable of.

-Thanks to soft-finality, users do the entire VibeCheck flow without having to prove anything.
-They are then given the choice to prove their transaction in their own browser offering them full privacy, or to delegate that task to an external prover which is cheaper and faster.
+Thanks to soft finality, users can complete the entire VibeCheck flow without having to prove anything.
+They are then given the choice to prove their transaction in their browser, which offers them full privacy, or to delegate that task to an external prover, which is cheaper and faster.

-From a user point of view, the flow is smooth and responsive as illustrated in this video.
+The flow is smooth and responsive from a user's point of view, as illustrated in this video.
 Check it out for yourself!

 Wrapping it all up